cisagov/cset/README.md

 ## CSET Enterprise Installation Instructions

 ### Introduction
-This documentation is provided to assist users in navigating the basics of the CSET® Enterprise Edition.
+This documentation is provided to assist users in navigating the basics of the CSET® Enterprise Edition for use on Windows Server.
 Here users will find step-by-step directions for installation, configuration, and setup, as well as links to various resources to assist in this process.

 ### Using the Provided Setup Script
 The enterprise installation can be automated through the use of a provided PowerShell script named ```setup_enterprise.ps1``` (as of CSET release v11.0.1.2).
 This script is located in the root of the enterprise binaries zip folder.